stepbrobd/consistency-z3/docs/proses/2024-12-08/main.typ

 * Operation does not contain the node that issued the operation, nor the node that handled the operation.
 It's defined as a generic entity that can be issued by any node and handled by any node.
 To add constraints on the nodes that can issue or handle an operation, the framework user must define nodes and edges.
 */

-== Axioms
+== Axiom

 /*
 * Relation predicates:
 * A set of predicates that define the relations between operations in a history (also includes those in AE).
 * The predicates are used as base/premise for consistency models (implementations in relation.py, history.py, abstract_execution.py).
 In the implementation, the predicates are singletons and will be added ad-hoc if any clause refers to them.
 */

-Axioms are relations defined over operations.
-These relations are declared as uninterpreted functions, where the SMT solvers are free to interpret them so long as they satisfy the imposed constraints.
+Similar to how Lamport et al. @lamport1977proving defines axioms, they are operational invariants defined over operations.
+In our implementation, these axioms/invariants/relations are declared as uninterpreted functions, where the SMT solvers are free to interpret them so long as they satisfy the imposed constraints.

 === History